 “What do you mean no?”
 Said Johnny drunkenly, “Why can’t I be a rapper?
 I mean, how hard could it be?”

 Josh put down his beer, distantly aware that it was somehow to blame for the conversation he was having, and said.

 “For a start, that’s a bit disrespectful don’t you think?
-Secondly, you can barely string a normal sentence together, what on earth, makes you think you can make a career out of making them rhyme?”
+Secondly, you can barely string words together in a normal sentence.
+What on earth makes you think you can make a career out of rhyming?”

 “I’ve seen 8 Mile like 16 times!”

 The words hit Josh with sobering brutality, and it was all he could do to nod knowingly.
 He then took the last sip of his beer and announced to the room.

 Johnny put up his hand to protest pouring beer over himself by mistake and realised that perhaps bed was the better idea.
 He then spent 20 minutes looking for cloths to mop up the mess he’d made, and then fell asleep on the kitchen floor on top of, and under a few towels.
 In the morning when Josh woke up and found his friend blocking the fridge door, and therefore his path to milk and satisfying coffee, he took some joy in waking him abruptly.

 Johnny opened his eyes and immediately regretted his entire life.

 “That was uncalled for.”
 He then sat up and looked around before he groaned, “Why does this keep happening to me?”

 “Waking up on the floor or being hungover?
 Because the answer is beer.”